 When you’ve finished editing your file in Adobe Photoshop, simply hit Save As under File to save your work as a PSD.

-Whenever you want to edit your design again, just head back to Photoshop and the File dropdown menu.
+Whenever you want to edit your design again, just head back to Photoshop and the File drop-down menu.
 From there, select Open and search for the PSD in question.
-Double-click on the file, and it will automatically open in Photoshop, all ready for editing.
+Double-click the file and it will automatically open in Photoshop, all ready for editing.